 - The Master Promissory Note – The master promissory note is a legal document where you affirm to pay back your loan in the future.
-Information will be sent to Perkins loan recipients regarding how to complete these two processes.

 Once you complete these steps, you do not need to complete these processes again each year so long as you remain a UNLV student.